 How to List Education

-As you write your pharmacist resume, make an effort to organize and categorize your academic information in a clear manner.
+As you write your pharmacist resume, make an effort to organize and categorize your academic information clearly.
 The most common way to do this is to sort your education history in sequence order, starting with the recent experience first.

 If you have an entry-level position as a pharmacist, you should begin with any university degrees you have earned.